Adolescent education and skills

-Children and adolescents need lifelong skills to build better futures for themselves, their families and their communities.
+Adolescents need lifelong learning to build better futures for themselves, their families and their communities.

-To keep up, children and adolescents must be able to seize opportunities and confront challenges.
-They need skills to become lifelong learners, secure productive work, make informed decisions and positively engage in their communities.
+To keep up, adolescents must be able to seize opportunities and confront challenges.
+They need education and skills to become lifelong learners, to secure productive work, to make informed decisions and to positively engage in their communities.

 Skills needed for success in school, life and work